Studierende Master Gesundheitskommunikation Campus

 • Proof of the required 18 credit points in social science research methods/statistics

-We recommend that you fill out the tabular overview of performanceor mark the corresponding courses in your overview of grades.
+We recommend that you complete the table of credits or mark the relevant courses in your transcript of records.

 Apply now for Health Communication!